 Entertainment allowance deduction is the provision that allows individuals to reduce the burden of taxes on their income.
-Entertainment allowance is first added to an individual’s income, and then a certain amount is deducted.
+Entertainment allowance is first added to an individual’s income, and then a certain amount is deducted for Government employees who are opting for the old tax regime.
 Section 16(ii) of the Income Tax Act puts entertainment allowance under the head ‘Salaries’ and gives a detailed account of the applicable deductions.

-As per section 16(ii), Government employees can claim a deduction for entertainment allowance by considering the lowest from the following:
+As per section 16(ii), deduction of Entertainment Allowance to Government employee under the old tax regime.
+Government employees can claim a deduction for entertainment allowance by considering the lowest from the following:

 This deduction is not available for individuals working in private firms or any statutory or local authorities.